90chandan/microservices-interview-questions-answer/README.md

 By incorporating traffic splitting into your deployment strategy, you can minimize disruption to users, mitigate risks associated with new releases, and ensure a smoother transition to updated versions of your application or service.

+**5. Explain circuit breaker?**

+Ans

+In microservices architecture, a circuit breaker is a design pattern used to handle failures and faults in distributed systems.
+It is inspired by electrical circuit breakers, which automatically interrupt the flow of electricity when a fault occurs to prevent damage to the system.
+Similarly, in software, a circuit breaker monitors for failures in remote services and can temporarily block requests to those services if they are deemed unhealthy or unresponsive.
+This helps prevent cascading failures and degradation of the overall system.

+Here's how a circuit breaker works and how it's used in microservices:

+- _Monitoring:_ The circuit breaker continuously monitors the health and responsiveness of the remote service by sending periodic health checks or pinging the service.
+If the service responds within a predefined threshold, the circuit remains closed, allowing requests to pass through.
+- _Thresholds:_ The circuit breaker maintains thresholds for various metrics, such as response times, error rates, or timeouts.
+If the remote service exceeds these thresholds, indicating a potential failure or degradation in performance, the circuit breaker opens the circuit.
+- _Circuit_ _State:_ When the circuit breaker detects that the remote service is unhealthy or unresponsive, it transitions into an "open" state.
+In this state, subsequent requests to the service are blocked, and an error or fallback response may be returned to the client immediately without waiting for the remote service's response.
+- _Fallback_ _Mechanism:_ While the circuit is open, the circuit breaker may provide a fallback mechanism to handle client requests gracefully.
+This could involve returning cached data, providing default values, or redirecting requests to alternative services.
+- _Retry_ _and_ _Half-Open_ _State:_ After a certain period of time or based on predefined conditions, the circuit breaker may enter a "half-open" state, allowing a limited number of requests to pass through to the remote service to check if it has recovered.
+If these requests succeed, the circuit closes again, allowing normal operation.
+If they fail, the circuit remains open, and the cycle continues.

+In microservices architecture, circuit breakers are typically implemented as part of the client-side communication layer, such as in API gateways, HTTP clients, or service proxies.
+They help improve the resilience and fault tolerance of microservices by isolating failures, preventing them from propagating to other parts of the system, and providing graceful degradation in the face of failures.

+By using circuit breakers, microservices can better handle issues such as network latency, service unavailability, or overloaded dependencies, leading to a more robust and reliable architecture.